Thomas Millington (physician): Life

 Thomas Millington received his education at Richard Busby's Westminster School, and then in 1645, at Trinity College, Cambridge under James Duport.
 From here he graduated AB in 1649, and moved on to Oxford University, obtaining his AM.
 He was elected a fellow of All Souls College and became a doctor of medicine at Oxford on 9 July 1659.
+In the preface to the 1664 work Cerebri anatome, Thomas Willis describes him as a "most learned man, to whom I from day to day proposed privately my Conjectures and Observations, often confirmed by his Suffrage, being uncertain in mind, and not trusting to my own opinion".

 Appointed to the chair of Sedleian Professor of Natural Philosophy in 1675, a position he held for life.
 Admitted as a candidate for the College of Physicians in 1659, he became a Fellow of the Royal College of Physicians in 1672.
 He was in turn Censor, Harveian Orator, Treasurer, Consiliarius and President, and was present at the deathbed of Charles II.

 After his admittance to the College of Physicians, he was said to be "the delight of it; affable in his conversation, firm in his friendships, diligent and happy in his practice, candid and open in consultations, eloquent to an extraordinary degree in his public speeches; being chosen President, his behaviour was grave, tempered with courtesy, steady without obstinacy, continually intent on the good of the College."
 He was appointed physician in ordinary to William III and Mary II, and later to Queen Anne.
 Millington was knighted in 1679.
 He was one of the physicians to dissect William III's body.

 Millington had ventured in a conversation with Nehemiah Grew that the stamen ("attire") serves as the male organ for the production of the seed.
 Grew at once "replied that he was of the same opinion, gave some reasons for thinking so, and answered some objections which might be made to it."

 Grew further explored this idea and found that stamens with their thecae are male sex organs while pistils represent the female organs.
 These ideas were published by Grew in the Anatomy of Plants in 1682, which is today regarded as a major milepost in the development of botanical science.